wp-plugins/wp-mollom/README.txt

  * fixed: the IP adress was incorrectly passed to the 'mollom.checkCaptcha' call
  * fixed: the session_id is now passed correctly to _save_session() after the captcha is checked.
  * improved: more verbose status messages report when using the Mollom Manage module
- * improved: cleaned up some old unused functions
+ * improved: cleaned up some deprecated functions
  * improved: handling of Mollom feedback in _mollom_send_feedback() function
  * added: approve and unapprove options in the Mollom Manage module
  * added: link to the originating post in the Mollom Manage module